Inspirateur/Download-Protected-PDF/README.md

 ## Use

-Visit any page that include protected PDF, and click on the addon icon, you should see a list of PDF that the addon has detected, click to download them.
+Visit any page that includes a protected (read only) PDF, and click on the addon icon, you should see a list of PDF that the addon has detected, click to download them.

-If the list is empty try reloading the page or waiting until the page has loaded properly before clicking the addon again.
+If the list is empty try reloading the page or waiting until the page is fully loaded before clicking the addon again.

-Sometimes the name of the PDF are gibberish, this is not a bug but simply the name of the PDF given by the website, you can still download it.
+Sometimes the name of the PDF are gibberish, this is not a bug but simply the name given by the website, you can still download it.